-Michael Geist, a professor at the University of Ottawa, notes that within a few days of its introduction in the House of Commons, Bill C-56 was under attack from both the opposition parties and the public.34 For example, MP Charmaine Borg accused the government of trying to get ACTA into Canadian legislation "through the backdoor."35 According to Professor Geist, the questions raised about Bill C-56 are twofold: the substance of the bill and the implementation of ACTA.36
+Michael Geist, who holds the Canada Research Chair of Internet and E-Commerce Law at the University of Ottawa, noted that within a few days of its introduction in the House of Commons, Bill C-56 was criticized by both the opposition parties and the public, 54 the government being accused of trying to get ACTA into Canadian legislation "through the back door."
+55 According to Professor Geist, the questions raised about Bill C-56 are twofold: the substance of the bill and the implementation of ACTA.
+56

-First, regarding the substance of Bill C-56, the fears expressed relate, in particular, to the decision to give customs officers new powers not subject to oversight by the courts.
-As Professor Geist points out, customs officers are not experts in intellectual property, but the bill gives them the power to determine whether exceptions to the Copyright Act apply, determinations that are often difficult enough for the courts to make, complex as they are.37 According to some commentators,38 the new border provisions are inspired by the World Customs Organization's model provisions.39
+First, regarding the substance of Bill C-56, his concern was that the decision to give customs officers new powers was not subject to court oversight.
+Professor Geist notes that customs officers are not experts on intellectual property, yet the bill gives them the power to determine whether exceptions to the Copyright Act apply, even though such complex determinations are often difficult enough for the courts to make.57

 Second, Professor Geist believes that the apparent intention of implementing ACTA via Bill C-56 is the factor that has prompted the most negative reaction.
-In his opinion, the main objective of the bill is to respond to pressure from the United States, in spite of the fact that most of Canada's trading partners have not ratified the agreement or have flatly rejected it, as in the case of the European Union.40 The United States itself has not ratified the agreement.
+In his opinion, the main objective of the bill is to respond to pressure from the United States, in spite of the fact that most of Canada's trading partners have not ratified the agreement or have flatly rejected it, as in the case of the EU.
+58 The United States itself has not ratified the agreement.

-On the other hand, some commentators, particularly those working with law firms and groups representing businesses that are affected by counterfeiting, have welcomed Bill C-56.41 For example, Brian P. Isaac and Philip Lapin, lawyers who specialize in intellectual property, believe that:
+On the other hand, according to some commentators, 59 the new border provisions would be inspired by the World Customs Organization's model provisions.
+60 Their adoption could make Canadian legislation part of a new international standard.
+In addition, some commentators, particularly those working with law firms and groups representing businesses that are impacted by counterfeiting, have welcomed Bill C-56.
+61 For example, intellectual property lawyers Brian P. Isaac and Philip Lapin contend that:

-debate on the proposed Combating Counterfeit Products Act ("CCPA") should not concentrate on whether it is compliant with the Anti-Counterfeiting Trade Agreement ("ACTA") or other international treaties, but instead whether it provides effective measures for addressing the problem of black market distribution of goods bearing counterfeit trade-marks and pirated copyright works (collectively "counterfeits") in Canada.42
+debate on the proposed Combating Counterfeit Products Act ("CCPA") should not concentrate on whether it is compliant with the Anti-Counterfeiting Trade Agreement ("ACTA") or other international treaties, but instead whether it provides effective measures for addressing the problem of black market distribution of goods bearing counterfeit trade-marks and pirated copyright works (collectively "counterfeits") in Canada.
+62